 what ended up becoming the largest online poker room in the world.
 Thanks, Daniel!
 (As most anyone reading this knows, Daniel ended up joining

-the company several years later, and is now the primary "face" of the company.)
+the company several years later, and became the primary "face" of the company.)

 By early 2002, I had been working with PokerStars for over a year.
 We had been open for real money for several weeks.
 That meant we

 were now looking to hire experts/professionals, and personalize the site somewhat.
 One idea was to establish a player advisory board.